Who can make a claim

 You can still make a CTP claim if you were partly at fault, but compensation entitlement may be reduced.

-There may be times when an injured person cannot claim compensation, for example:
+There may be times when an injured person cannot claim compensation under the Motor Accident Insurance Act 1994, for example:

 A CTP claim can also be made, if negligence can be established, by a relative/dependant for loss resulting from a person fatally injured in a motor vehicle accident.
 A claim can also be made by a person who suffers financial loss as a result of a person being injured in a motor vehicle accident.